 Most of my jewelry is made with sterling silver, hand colored and polished to come with a slightly worn look — however, there will also be natural wear and tear over time.
 To preserve the jewelry, remove it before showering, swimming, rock climbing, working in the dirt, or other adventures.
 To restore shine, I suggest using a clean, soft microfiber cloth to gently remove smudges and oil.
 Chemical cleaners may damage your stone or remove some of the patina (the oxidation process that gives most pieces their slightly antiqued look).

 Why did my stone change color?

-Natural turquoise and other natural stones are susceptible to changing color over time.
+Natural stones are susceptible to changing color over time.
 Why?
 They are porous, which means they could absorb oils, soaps, etc. Sometimes just water or air can change the color of your stone — not all stones will change (especially those that have been treated), but some blue stones could look green or even brown over time.
 Some people like it, some don't.
 Just keep in mind that exposing natural stones and metals to heat, water, perfume and lotions could possibly change the look of your jewelry.